-- Running the PostgreSQL interactive terminal program, called psql, which allows you to interactively enter, edit, and execute SQL commands. - Using an existing graphical frontend tool like PgAccess or ApplixWare (via ODBC) to create and manipulate a database.
+- Running the PostgreSQL interactive terminal program, called psql, which allows you to interactively enter, edit, and execute SQL commands. - Using an existing graphical frontend tool like PgAccess or an office suite with ODBC support to create and manipulate a database.
 These possibilities are not covered in this tutorial. - Writing a custom application, using one of the several available language bindings.
-These possibilities are discussed further in The PostgreSQL Programmer's Guide.
+These possibilities are discussed further in the PostgreSQL Programmer's Guide.